arzeth/hashids.hack/README.md

 Each number passed to the constructor **cannot be negative**.
 Hashids `encode()` function will return an empty string if at least one of the numbers is out of bounds.
 Be sure to check for that -- no exception is thrown.
 Maximum number is **int(2147483647)** on 32-bit systems and **int(9223372036854775807)** on 64-bit.

-Speed (FIXME: this section is about PHP implementation)
+Speed (FIXME: this section is about the PHP implementation)
 -------

 Even though speed is an important factor of every hashing algorithm, primary goal here was encoding several numbers at once while avoiding collisions.